Top 7 Commercial Real Estate Insurance Misconceptions

 Leases are the documents that dictate who is responsible for what insurance coverage.
 You can state who is responsible for insuring the interior contents of a building and determine the legal language required within liability policies to ensure proper protection for requesting parties with applicable coverage.

-Commercial property owners should invest the time and energy upfront into what insurance agreements should be in their leases.
-We recommend working with your commercial insurance advisor, if specialized in reviewing these agreements, to structure the correct language in those lease agreements.
+Commercial property owners should invest the time and energy upfront in determining what insurance agreements should be included in their leases.
+We recommend working with your commercial insurance advisor, if they specialize in reviewing these agreements, to ensure the correct language is included in the lease agreements.

 Misconception #6: Securing commercial insurance can be acquired easily

 The insurance market is currently experiencing a hard phase, where insurance pricing and rates have increased while the capacity has decreased.
-Additionally, there are fewer carriers willing to provide insurance.
-It can be a lengthy process to obtain commercial insurance right now.
+Additionally, fewer carriers are willing to provide insurance.
+Obtaining commercial insurance can be a lengthy process at present.
 How can commercial owners combat this?

 Be proactive

 It takes more than a day to secure insurance for a commercial building.
 It all depends on the age and the characteristics of your tenant makeup.
-Insurance agencies like First MainStreet Insurance and their insurance company partners can require anywhere from a week to months or longer to properly underwrite and place coverage.
+Insurance agencies, such as First MainStreet Insurance and their insurance company partners, can require anywhere from a week to several months or longer to underwrite and place coverage properly.

 Consider the makeup of your tenants.
 Are they a fireworks dealer or a shoe store?
 Because there are factors you may not even consider.
 We recommend speaking with your insurance agent early on and providing them with full transparency, so they can best support you.